On the Kottwitz conjecture for local shtuka spaces: Review of the objects appearing in Kottwitz's conjecture

 There is a functor $b \mapsto \mc{E}^b$ from the category of isocrystals with $G$-structure to the category of $G$-bundles on $X_S$ (for any $S$).
-When $S$ is a geometric point this functor induces an isomorphism between the sets of isomorphism classes \cite{FarguesGBundles}.
+When $S$ is a geometric point this functor induces a bijection between the sets of isomorphism classes \cite{FarguesGBundles}.

 We now recall Scholze's definition of the local shtuka space.
-It is a set-valued functor on the pro-etale site of perfectoid spaces over $\F_p$ and is equipped with a morphism to $\Spd C$.
-Thus it can be described equivalently as a set-valued functor on the pro-etale site of perfectoid spaces over $C$.
+It is a set-valued functor on the pro-\'etale site of perfectoid spaces over $\F_p$ and is equipped with a morphism to $\Spd C$.
+Thus it can be described equivalently as a set-valued functor on the pro-\'etale site of perfectoid spaces over $C$.

 \begin{dfn} The local shtuka space $\Sht_{G,b,\mu}$ inputs a perfectoid $C$-algebra $(R,R^+)$, and outputs the set of isomorphisms

 of $G$-torsors that are meromorphic along $D_R$ and bounded by $\mu$ pointwise on $\Spa R$. \end{dfn}